Overview

 A rough decision tree:

-• You want H3 traffic specifically tunneled through Cloudflare WARP or a custom MASQUE server: MASQUE.
+- You want H3 traffic tunneled through a residential-proxy provider that ships MASQUE, or through a custom MASQUE server: MASQUE.

 Bindings